spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/1-getting-started/1-stream.md

 skipper-2408247821-50z31            1/1       Running   0          15m
 ```

-Now you can verify the logs.
+Now you can verify the logs, as follows:

 ```bash
 kubectl logs -f http-ingest-log-v1-0-2k4r8